henry2004y/VisAnaJulia/README.md

 ## Tricks

-This is the first time I use Julia for reading general ascii/binary files.
+- This is the first time I use Julia for reading general ascii/binary files.
 It was a pain at first due to the lack of examples and documents using any basic function like read/read!, but fortunately I figured them out myself.
 One trick in reading binary array data is the usage of view, or subarrays, in Julia.
 In order to achieve that, I have to implement my own read! function in addition to the base ones.
+- Tecplot and VTK unstructured data formats have the same connectivity ordering for hexahedron, but different ordering for voxel (in VTK).
+A function `swaprows` is implemented to switch the orderings.

 ## Issues

 At first I forgot to export the Data struct, so everytime when I modified the code and rerun plotdata, it will shout error at me, saying no type was found for the input type.

+The current support of animation in Matplotlib is not good enough, especially for interactive plotting and scanning through multiple snapshots.

+- [ ] Switch to Makie for 3D plotting and animation
+- [ ] PyBase support for manipulating data directly in Python

 ## Author